GabrielMangiurea/chatbot/README.md

-# Chatbot
+# Aida - Chatbot
-Conversational bot written in JavaScript programming language.
+This is a conversational bot written in JavaScript programming language.
+The application does not require any kind of server as it is working on the client side (front-end).

-It currently responds to the following expressions:
+She currently responds to the following expressions (both written and spokennew):

 - ``Hello / Hi``
 - ``Who/What are you? / Tell me about yourself``